Healthcare Training Institute - Quality Education since 1979

 Think of your Candace.
 Would the Confronting the Queen Bee technique be helpful to him or her?

-On this track, we have discussed six components of relational aggression.
+In this section, we have discussed six components of relational aggression.
 These six components are, looks, the gay issue, conceit, exclusion, rumors, and the label ‘slut’.

-On the next track, we will discuss the five steps in the compromise on conformity technique for parents of excluded adolescents.
+In the next section, we will discuss the five steps in the compromise on conformity technique for parents of excluded adolescents.
 These five steps are, paying attention to the adolescent’s style, undergarments, facial or body hair, hygiene, and compromising on media.